 Celebrant Do you believe in God the Father?

 People I believe in God, the Father almighty, creator of heaven and earth.
 Celebrant Do you believe in Jesus Christ, the Son of God?
 People I believe in Jesus Christ, his only Son, our Lord.
-He was conceived by the power of the Holy Spirit and born of the Virgin Mary.
+He was conceived 40 by the power of the Holy Spirit and born of the Virgin Mary.
 He suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended to the dead.
 On the third day he rose again.
 He ascended into heaven, and is seated at the right hand of the Father.
 He will come again to judge the living and the dead.
 Celebrant Do you believe in God the Holy Spirit?
 People I believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.

 Celebrant Will you continue in the apostles' teaching and fellowship, in the breaking of bread, and in the prayers?
-People I will, with God's help.

 Celebrant Will you persevere in resisting evil, and, whenever you fall into sin, repent and return to the Lord?
-People I will, with God's help.

 Celebrant Will you proclaim by word and example the Good News of God in Christ?
-People I will, with God's help.

 Celebrant Will you seek and serve Christ in all persons, loving your neighbor as yourself?
-People I will, with God's help.

 Celebrant Will you strive for justice and peace among all people, and respect the dignity of every human being?
-I will, with God's help.

-People

 Celebrant

 May Almighty God, the Father of our Lord Jesus Christ, who has given us a new birth by water and the Holy Spirit, and bestowed upon us the forgiveness of sins, keep us in eternal life by his grace, in Christ Jesus our Lord.
 Amen.

 The Prayers of the People

 Intercessor

 Dear people of God, on this most holy night, when our Lord Jesus Christ passed over from death to life, let us pray for the Church and the world, saying, "Hear our prayer."

-Grant unity to your Church throughout the world, that all who are baptized into your death may be a means of salvation to the ends of the earth.
+Grant unity to your Church throughout the world, that all who are

+baptized into your death may be a means of salvation to the ends of the

+earth.
 O Risen Lord,

+Hear our prayer.

 People

-Hear our prayer.

 Leader

-Give the spirit of wisdom and revelation to Michael, our presiding bishop, Prince, our bishop provisional, all the clergy of our diocese, and all clergy and laity who minister in your name, that they may share with all your people the riches of your glorious inheritance.
+Give the spirit of wisdom and revelation to Michael, our presiding bishop, Skip, our Assisting Bishop, Nurya, our canon, all the clergy of our diocese, and all clergy and laity who minister in your name, that they may share with all your people the riches of your glorious inheritance.
 O Risen Lord,

 People

 Hear our prayer.